Why meditate?

 A real taste of philosophy

-The next 10-week introductory course in Practical Philosophy starts September 2024 at the School house in Brussels - date to follow.
+The next 10-week introductory course in Practical Philosophy starts September 16, 2024, at the School house in Brussels.

 Sessions are interactive, encouraging discussion with the tutor and between group members.
 The course fee is €90 which covers the 10 week term.
 Under-25 rate, €40.